mozilla/firefoxos-quick-start/guide.md

 	</html>

 Feel free to modify the structure set forth by mortar -- the snippet above should get you going.
+Note that all JavaScript code must be in separate `.js` files;  no inline, scripting is allowed.

 ##Web APIs##